omnivector-solutions/osd-documentation/testing/_sources/operations/nhc.rst.txt

 OSD installs `LBNL Node Health Check (NHC) <https://github.com/mej/nhc>`_ by default in the ``slurmd`` charm.
-The base configuration file contains only basic checks to ensure slurm and munge processes are active.
+The base configuration file contains only basic checks to ensure Slurm and munge processes are active.
 You can easily extend the NHC configuration to match your setup.

 .. note::

-   OSD uses short hostnames (``hostname -s``) as node identifiers in slurm.
+   OSD uses short hostnames (``hostname -s``) as node identifiers in Slurm.
    Because of this, the NHC configuration needs to use the short hostname also.
-The base NHC configuration provided in the slurmd charm takes care of this by setting ``* || HOSTNAME="$HOSTNAME_S"`` at the top of the NHC config file.
-This value will not be overridden by any custom user supplied NHC config.
+The base NHC configuration provided in the slurmd charm takes care of this by setting ``* || HOSTNAME="$HOSTNAME_S"`` at the top of the NHC configuration file.
+This value will not be overridden by any custom user supplied NHC configuration.

    This is specially important if running checks on specific nodes on the cluster.
 For example, to only run the Nvidia monitoring on the ``gpu-*`` nodes: